haskelda/cs290-assignment1/bio.md

 * Born and raised in Iowa
 * Living in Bend, Oregon
 * I have a family and a dog
+  - The dog's name is Pepe
+* We also have two cats

 ###Hobbies and Interests: